georgejp144/game-sales-forecasting-engine/dashboard/README.md

 ## Structure
 - `screenshots/` — static PNGs used in documentation and GitHub examples
-- `.pbix/` — original Power BI dashboard files
+- `.pbix/` — original Power BI dashboard file

 This folder provides visual evidence of:
 - forecast outputs